Jiggly-Ball/Discord-2.0/README.md

 # Discord-2.0
-Remaking Discord in Python using the tkinter library.

 This is just a test project to learn about MongoDB's API and decided to implement it in a chat app similar to discord which also uses a database to store messages.
 Because of that I don't need to code much of server (database) side code and very little client side code.